-The United Nations is an International Organization founded in 1945 after the 2nd world war.
-Primarily 51 countries came together with Common agenda to maintain international peace and security, develop friendly relations among nations, promote social justice and progress, better living standards, and human rights.
+The United Nations is an International Organization founded in 1945 after the 2nd world War.
+Primarily 51 countries came together with Common agenda to maintain international peace and security, develop friendly relations among nations, and promote social justice and progress, better living standards, and human rights.

 The UN’s Membership has grown from the original 51 member states in 1945 to the current 193 member states.

 The UN has evolved over the years with a rapidly changing world But one thing that has stayed the same is that the UNO is one place where the world’s nation can gather together, Discuss common problems and find shared solutions, and benefits all of Humanity.

 The UN and its work are guided by the purpose and principles contained in its founding charter.

 All UN member states are members of the General Assembly.
 States are admitted to membership by a decision of the General Assembly upon the recommendation of the Security Council.

 At present Secretary-General of the UNO is Antonio Guterres from 1st January 2017.
 He is the 9th Secretary General of the United Nations Organization.

 “ In the end, It comes down to values that we want the world, our children inherit to be defined by the values enshrined In the UN Charter: Peace, Justice, Respect, Human Rights, Tolerance and Solidarity.”

 The Secretary-General is the Chief Administrative Officer of the UN – and is also a symbol of the Organization’s Ideal and an advocate for all the world’s peoples, especially the poor and vulnerable.

 The Secretary-General is appointed by the General Assembly on the recommendation of the Security Council for a 5-years renewable term.